redwoodjs/redwood/docs/docs/tutorial/chapter0/what-is-redwood.md

 You can probably get a sense of how all of this works without ever having seen a Redwood route before!
 Some routes can be marked as `<Private>` and will not be accessible without being logged in.
 Others can be wrapped in a "layout" (again, just a React component) to provide common styling shared between pages in your app.

+### Authentication

+The `<Private>` route limits access to users that are authenticated, but how do they authenticate?
+Redwood includes integrations to many popular third party authentication hosts (including [Auth0](https://auth0.com/), [Supabase](https://supabase.com/docs/guides/auth) and [Clerk](https://clerk.com/)).
+You can also [host your own auth](https://redwoodjs.com/docs/auth/dbauth), or write your own [custom authentication](https://redwoodjs.com/docs/auth/custom) option.
+If going self-hosted, we include login, signup, and reset password pages, as well as the option to include TouchID/FaceID and third party biometric readers!

+Once authenticated, how do you what a user is allowed to do or not?
+Redwood includes helpers for [role-based access control](https://redwoodjs.com/docs/how-to/role-based-access-control-rbac) that integrates on both the front- and backend.

-So browsing to `/` will load the `HomePage` page (component) which itself is just composed of more React components, nothing special there.
-But, what if the homepage displayed some testimonials from the database?
+The homepage is accessible *without* being logged in, browsing to `/` will load the `HomePage` page (component) which itself is just composed of more React components, nothing special there.
+But, what if the homepage, say, displayed some testimonials from the database?
 Ahh, now things are getting interesting.
 Here's where Redwood's handpicked selection of technologies start to take the spotlight.

 ### GraphQL